NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

 The CSV files for exporting and importing user changes (such as the creation of ingredients or recipes) is saved within src/main/resources/data.
   - I.e. the foodlist.csv or the recipes.csv

-Any compiled classes are located within the identically named folders inside of:
+Any compiled classes are located within the identically named folders of their non-compiled counterparts inside of:
     out/production/fridgeApp/

-The same goes for the JUnit-test classes which are located inside test/ folder of the main directory.
+The same goes for the JUnit-test classes which are located inside src/main/test folder of the main directory.

 Any libraries related to testing, such as the hamcrest-core and the junit java-files are located inside the libs folder in the root directory.